fireflyelectronix/firefly_doorbell_sensor/README.md

 # WiFi Doorbell
-This is the source code for the WiFi Doorbell from Firefly Electronix
+This is the source code for the WiFi Doorbell from Firefly Electronix.
+Visit our website for more information. https://www.fireflyelectronix.com/product/wifidoorbell

 ### Steps required to setup Arduino IDE